 Is AFib A Disability?

-Atrial fibrillation is a heart condition that can range in severity and may or may not produce symptoms.
-If chronic fibrillation significantly interferes with your ability to work, you may qualify for disability benefits.
-Social Security Administration (SSA) follows a strict procedure in this process.
+Atrial fibrillation (AFib or AF) is a heart condition that is characterized by irregular heartbeats or an arrhythmia.
+At least 2.7 million Americans are estimated to be living with AFib that can range in severity and may or may not produce symptoms.
+Severe forms can cause blood clots, strokes, heart failure and other heart-related complications.
+If chronic atrial fibrillation significantly interferes with your ability to work, you may qualify for disability benefits administered by the Social Security Administration (SSA), which has strict rules governing eligibility for benefits due to AFib.

 Atrial Fibrillation Symptoms

 An erratic heartbeat, or arrhythmia, is the main symptom of atrial fibrillation.
-However, additional symptoms may be present in conjunction with the arrhythmia.
+However, additional symptoms may be present in conjunction with an arrhythmia.
 These may include:

 - Shortness of breath